ToolTech/Streaming_Map_Demo/README.md

 Setup
 =====

-To run, open the InstallPackages.sln under directory 'InstallPackages' and select 'debug/release/x64/ARM64 etc' solution and build.
+To run, open the InstallPackages.sln under directory 'InstallPackages' and select 'debug/release for each x64/ARM64 etc' solution and build.
+Select only one configration at a time and build this for all platforms.
 This will fetch nuget packages for all components and update the Assets/Plugin folder with correct binaries.
 The solution can deploy both Debug and Release versions to be used in development.
 Only one "deploy" version at a time should be used.
 Dont mix both Debug and Release versions.
 To clear the plugin folder, run the script 'cleanup_plugins.bat' that will clean the Assets/Plugin folder.
 Use VS2019 to build the InstallPackages or use VS2017 and install support for .NET Core 3.1
 Dont use ARM and ARM64 builds in parallell or rename and configure dlls properly so Unity can select the right ones